ArcaneNibble/wch-uf2/README.md

 # WCH RISC-V UF2 Bootloader

+This code implements a [uf2](https://github.com/microsoft/uf2) bootloader for RISC-V microcontrollers from [WCH](https://www.wch-ic.com).
+This allows user-friendly uploading of code by dragging files onto a virtual USB Mass Storage device (i.e. a pretend thumb drive).
+This means that, unlike the vendor ISP bootloader, no special software is required.

+## Usage notes

 - Triggered by a double reset within 0.5 seconds (like Adafruit bootloaders)
 - Needs usage of `R16_BKP_DATAR10`
     - Write 0x4170 ('Ap') to boot into the application immediately without delay